ProjectKorra/AvatarMod/README.md

 ------------

 We are currently looking for artists for GUI art and several other things.
-We don't need much for modelers or developers, though pull requests are always welcome.
+We don't need much for modellers or developers, though pull requests are always welcome.

-If you are looking to join the team to create this mod, please contact with any of the following
+If you are looking to join the team to create this mod, please contact us in any of the following
 ways:

 * FavouriteDragon, the current lead developer for the Av2 project - reachable via ninjadragon008@icloud.com